 I caught my image in a mirror.
 Not bad for a 45 year old, but too old for these servicemen.
 With my short hair with brown highlights, and my trim body (thanks to the Zumba classes), I looked years younger, modesty aside.

 But I didn’t come here looking to flirt with anyone; I had been divorced for ten years and the memory of the heartache was enough to turn me wary of romance.
-My son was still in 2nd year of college, majoring in Biology, my future doctor.
+My son was still in his 2nd year of college, majoring in Biology, my future doctor.
 He was unable to come for vacation because of school.

 Althea and I were walking down the long corridor leading to the Administrative Offices when her cell phone rang.
 She excused herself and moved a few feet away to accept the call.
 I entertained myself by looking at the massive murals of Philippine landscape that adorned the hospital walls.